chunbochu/COMP670.chunbochu.github.io/Othello.md

 3. From the file menu, select `Import\...`, which will pop up a dialog box. under `General`, select Existing projects into workspace, then click `Next >`.
-4. Next to Select root directory, click the Browse button.
-Find the COMP670-Othello folder that you just unzipped the starter into, select it, then click OK.
+4. Next to `Select root directory`, click the `Browse` button.
+Find the COMP670-Othello folder that you just unzipped the starter into, select it, then click `OK`.
-5. Finally, click Finish.
-You should now see a project called COMP670-Othello in the Package Explorer.
+5. Finally, click `Finish`.
+You should now see a project called `COMP670-Othello` in the Package Explorer.
 Your Problems window may show some warnings; each of these warnings indicates that there is a part of the program that has yet to be built.

 You will only need to work on two classes.
-First, you need to create a new class that implements the OthelloAI interface.
-Your class' name *must begin with OthelloAI\_, followed by your team#*.
-So, if your team \# is 1, your class should be named OthelloAI_Team1.
+First, you need to create a new class that implements the `OthelloAI` interface.
+Your class' name *must begin with `OthelloAI\_`, followed by your `full name`.* So, if your name is John Smith, your class should be named `OthelloAI_Johnn_Smith`.

-Second, you write one line of code in the OthelloAIFactory class; see the class' comments for details.
+Second, you write one line of code in the `OthelloAIFactory` class; see the class' comments for details.

 *Leave everything else as is.
 In particular, do not change the names of files, classes, interfaces or methods that are provided.*

-***How to run the program***
+### How to run the program

 Make sure that your Java version is 11 or higher.
 It's recommended to install the newest Java JDK.